Catallactic/catallactic-site/docs/whitepaper.md

 ### 4.2.
 Supply Profile

-Supply Management is a critical aspect in the CryptoCommodity lifecycle as it is part of the setting reuired to deliver its features.
+Supply Management is a critical aspect in the CryptoCommodity lifecycle as it is part of the setting required to deliver its features.
 There are several stages involved in the lifecycle of a CryptoCommodity.

 - <b>Funding Rounds</b>.
 The process starts with an optional funding period.
 This period is dedicated to create one or multiple funding rounds by the issuing team and raise funds from investors to fund the project.
 This is an optional step.